MythicAlchemist/Assignment0-COM327/README.md

 Step 3:
 Clone the Repoository.
+ - Straightforward if you have Github desktop

 Step 4:
+Final
-If you did everything correctly, you should be able to see the updated files for Assignment 0.
+ - If you did everything correctly, you should be able to see the updated files for Assignment 0.

 ## Running the tests